ballerina-platform/module-ballerinax-googleapis.calendar/ballerina/Package.md

 ## Examples

-The Google calendar connector provides practical examples illustrating usage in various scenarios.
+The Google Calendar connector provides practical examples illustrating usage in various scenarios.
 Explore these [examples](https://github.com/ballerina-platform/module-ballerinax-googleapis.calendar/tree/main/examples), covering use cases like creating calendar, scheduling meeting events, and adding reminders.

 1. [Project management with calendar API](https://github.com/ballerina-platform/module-ballerinax-googleapis.calendar/tree/main/examples/project-management-with-calendar)
-    This example shows how to use Google calendar APIs to efficiently manage work schedule of a person.
+    This example shows how to use Google Calendar APIs to efficiently manage work schedule of a person.
 It interacts with the API for various tasks related to scheduling and organizing work-related events and meetings.
 2. [Work schedule management with calendar API](https://github.com/ballerina-platform/module-ballerinax-googleapis.calendar/tree/main/examples/work-schedule-management-with-calendar)
-    This example shows how to use Google calendar APIs to managing personal project schedule and collaborating with team members.
+    This example shows how to use Google Calendar APIs to managing personal project schedule and collaborating with team members.

 For comprehensive information about the connector's functionality, configuration, and usage in Ballerina programs, refer to the Google Calendar connector's reference guide in [Ballerina Central](https://central.ballerina.io/ballerinax/googleapis.calendar/latest).